 4. Increasing the share of testing performed at the API level

 I prefer not to wait until an application’s UI is ready and start testing activities already at the API level.
 Depending on the project scale and specifics, I may opt for manual or automated API testing, or combine them.
-The tools of choice for API testing include Postman, SoapUI, REST Assured, JMeter, and Fiddler.
+The tools of choice for API testing include RestSharp, SoapUI, REST Assured, JMeter, and Fiddler.

 5. Setting up CI/CD pipelines to further improve test process efficiency